NarraBench: A Comprehensive Framework for Narrative Benchmarking

 \section{Conclusion}

-To help guide and centralize growing efforts in narrative benchmarking, we present \textsc{NarraBench}, the first comprehensive narratological taxonomy for benchmark developers to integrate efforts around a shared, holistic understanding of narrative communication. \textsc{NarraBench} distills decades of literary theory down to four fundamental narrative dimensions any NLP researcher should be aware of when engaging with narratives in any medium: \emph{story}, \emph{narration}, \emph{discourse} (or the structure of the narrative), and \emph{situatedness} (the context in which the narrative exists).
-We further sub-divide these dimensions into twelve primary \emph{features} and fifty overall \emph{aspects}.
-We present the full taxonomy together with example questions in \autoref{tab:taxonomy}.
+To help guide and centralize growing efforts in narrative benchmarking, we present \textsc{NarraBench}, the first comprehensive narratological taxonomy for benchmark developers to integrate efforts around a shared, holistic understanding of narrative communication. \textsc{NarraBench} distills decades of literary theory down to four fundamental narrative dimensions: \emph{story}, \emph{narration}, \emph{discourse} (or the structure of the narrative), and \emph{situatedness} (the context in which the narrative exists).
+We further divide these dimensions into twelve primary \emph{features} and fifty overall \emph{aspects}, described in \autoref{tab:taxonomy}.

-As a first step towards the construction of the full suite of benchmarks indicated by our framework, we conducted a first-ever survey of existing narrative benchmarks to identify how contemporary benchmarking efforts align with the \textsc{NarraBench} taxonomy (\autoref{tab:survey}).
-We identify 39 open-data benchmarks whose qualitative targets roughly match one of the fifty permutations defined in our taxonomy, assessing each benchmark's fit according to our specified evaluation criteria.
-This process reveals present benchmarks satisfy approximately 27\% of the full \textsc{NarraBench} taxonomy as indicated in \autoref{fig:benchmark-distributions}.
-This gap suggests there are significant opportunities available for benchmark developers to produce new tasks for testing model narrative understanding.
+As a first step towards constructing our envisioned framework, we conducted a first-ever survey of existing narrative benchmarks to identify how contemporary benchmarking efforts align with the \textsc{NarraBench} taxonomy (\autoref{tab:survey}).
+We identify 39 open-data benchmarks whose qualitative targets roughly match one of the fifty permutations defined in our taxonomy, suggesting existing benchmarks satisfy $\approx$27\% of the \textsc{NarraBench} taxonomy as indicated in \autoref{fig:benchmark-distributions}.
+This gap suggests opportunities for researchers to produce new tasks.

 Central to our effort is the notion of an \emph{expandable} framework for narrative benchmarking.
 Our high-level Big-4 dimensions allow for growth at all three subsidiary levels.
 Like other large benchmarking efforts, \textsc{NarraBench} can be seen as a benchmark of benchmarks organized around a core theoretical foundation.
 We encourage researchers in the field to both fill in the missing holes identified by our survey (as shown in \autoref{tab:survey}) and also propose novel features and assessments.
 Providing one theoretical description of narrative understanding in the form of \textsc{NarraBench} offers benchmark developers the opportunity to consult a central resource to ensure efforts do not replicate prior work and address core methodological shortcomings.